-The Oxford Shoulder Score (OSS) is a validated patient-reported outcome measure (PROM) whose use has seen an increase over the past few years.
-It’s a shoulder-specific instrument designed to assess the outcome of all shoulder surgeries (with the exception of instability surgery).
-It’s now used in a number of countries and has also been applied in cohort studies, audits, and national joint replacement registries.
+The Oxford Shoulder Score (OSS) is a validated, shoulder specific patient-outcome reporting measure that was designed to assess the outcome of all shoulder surgeries (with the exception of instability surgery).
+It is now used in a number of countries (including the UK, Israel and Finland) and has also been applied in cohort studies, audits and national joint replacement registries.

-The OSS questionnaire contains 12 items, each with five potential answers.
-Patients are asked to rate their symptoms between 1 (minimal symptoms) and 5 (severe symptoms).
-The combined total gives a minimum score of 12 and a maximum of 60.
-However, counter-intuitive to other tools, higher scores in the OSS imply worse functionality while lower scores imply better functionality.
+The OSS questionnaire contains twelve items, each with five potential answers.
+Originally, patients were asked to rate their symptoms between 1 (minimal symptoms) and 5 (severe symptoms).
+The combined total gives a minimum score of twelve and a maximum score of sixty.
+However, counter-intuitively to many other PRO measures, higher scores in the OSS imply worse functionality while lower scores imply better functionality.

-At the time of its development, the OSS scoring system was designed to be as simple as possible in order to encourage its use.
-Scores from each question were added with lower scores corresponding to better outcomes.
-This scoring system is the exact opposite to its sister outcome measures – the Oxford Hip and Oxford Knee surveys, where higher scores corresponded to better outcomes.
-Subsequently, many surgeons using the Oxford Hip and Oxford Knee surveys found the scoring for the Oxford Shoulder un-intuitive and resorted to using different systems .
-In 2009 the authors of the OSS reversed the scoring methodology so that lower scores would represent worse outcomes, thus bringing it in line with similar tools.
+At the time of its development the OSS scoring system was designed to be as simple as possible in order to encourage its use.
+However, this scoring system was the exact opposite to its sister outcome measures – the Oxford Hip and Oxford Knee surveys, where higher scores corresponded to better outcomes.
+Subsequently, many surgeons using the Oxford Hip and Oxford Knee surveys found the scoring for the Oxford Shoulder unintuitive and resorted to using different systems.

-Users of OSS should keep this in mind when reading medical research studies and make note if the study was conducted either pre-2009 or post-2009 when the scoring methodology was changed.
+Users of the OSS measure should keep this in mind when reading medical research studies and make note if the study was conducted either pre-2009 or post-2009 when the scoring methodology was changed.

-The OSS itself has undergone rigorous testing for validity, reliability, and sensitivity to change and has been shown to be a robust tool for assessing the outcome of shoulder surgery.
-It is also helpful for looking at the success of an intervention by comparing pre and post-operative scores.
+The OSS itself has undergone rigorous testing for validity, reliability, sensitivity to change and has been shown to be a robust measure for assessing the outcome of shoulder surgery.
+It is also helpful for looking at the success of an intervention by comparing pre-and post-operative scores.

-Additionally, the Oxford Shoulder Questionnaire has been shown to correlate well with both the Constant Score and the SF-36 assessment.
-It’s also been described as a valid measure of shoulder function in patients with rheumatic diseases who undergo shoulder surgery.
+The Oxford Shoulder Questionnaire has been shown to correlate well with both the Constant Score and the SF-36 assessment.
+It has also been described as a valid measure of shoulder function in patients with rheumatic diseases who undergo shoulder surgery.

-The main disadvantage of the Oxford Shoulder Score is that it doesn’t assess shoulder instability.
-This limits its effectiveness as an overall tool for assessment.
-Therefore, the significant number of pathologies that are associated with shoulder instability are automatically excluded from use with this tool.
-It is also the only condition-specific PRO tool designed to assess shoulder surgery intervention.
+The main disadvantage of the Oxford Shoulder Score is that it does not assess shoulder instability which limits its effectiveness as an overall measure of assessment.
+Therefore, the significant number of pathologies that are associated with shoulder instability are automatically excluded from use with this measure.